solid-droid/SLIC/README.md

 # SLIC (Single Line Independent Communication Protocol)

+__Updates Comming Soon__
+- A lite version of the library for low program memory systems.
+- A pro  version of the library for faster transmission rates.

 __Reasons to build:__
 - unavailability of single wire based communication for general microcontrollers.
 - unavailability of purely software based communication protocols. i.e, with just GPIO pins and no dedicated hardware.

-SLIC is a communication protocol.
+_SLIC is a communication protocol._

 __Features:__
 - Single line/wire